Heather Wilson Thinks H-1B Doctors are Vital to New Mexico's Health Care System

 Thank you for giving me the chance to set the record straight about America's H-1B visa program which helps sustain our rapidly growing economy and also helps meet the health care needs of families living in rural New Mexico.

+I oppose any change in the H-1B visa program that would cheat American citizens out of employment opportunities.
 The H-1B visa program, which has been in place for many years, allows foreign workers with very special skills to work for no more than six years in the United States.
 Thanks to this program, rural communities are finally able to successfully recruit medical personnel, such as physicians and nurses who may not be American citizens but meet American licensing standards.

 High-tech companies in New Mexico need more workers than graduate from our schools, so foreign workers fill a vacuum that otherwise would limit the growth potential of our economy.
 Foreign workers also have to earn the same wages as their American counterparts, and there have to be no available qualified Americans for the needed job.
 A strong, growing high-tech economy benefits you and everyone else in our community regardless of how you earn your living.